athenacon/athenacon/README.md

 - 👋 Hi, I’m @athenacon
-- 👀 I’m interested in AI
+- 👀 I’m interested in ML and DL.
-- 🌱 I’m currently in 3rd year of BSc of Computing Science.
+- 🌱 I’m a graduate of BSc of Computing Science.
 - 💞️ I’m looking to collaborate on a challenging project.
 - 📫 How to reach me [Linkedin!](https://www.linkedin.com/in/athinoulla-konstantinou-b412181b9/)